Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

-In the case of a $p$-adic $L$-function $L_p(E,s)$ of an elliptic curve $E$ over $\Q$ the trivial zero arises if and only if $E$ is split multiplicative at $p$.
+In the case of the $p$-adic $L$-function $L_p(E,s)$ of an elliptic curve $E$ over $\Q$ the trivial zero arises if and only if $E$ is split multiplicative at $p$.
 An analogus formula for $L'_p(E,1)$ was experimentally discovered in \cite{MTT86} and proved in \cite{GS93}, and for Hilbert modular forms in \cite{Mok90Comp}, \cite{Spiess14Inv} and \cite{BDJ17arXiv}.
-Our result proves the first cases of the trivial zero conjecture where multiple trivial zeros are present and the Galois representation is not of $\GL(2)$-type.
+Later Greenberg formulated a more general trivial zero conjecture for ordinary motives \cite{Greenberg94Trivial}, and Benois further extended this conjecture to semistable representations \cite{Benois11AJM}.
+The non-vanishing of $\mathscr L$-invarians $\sL(E_i)$ is known thanks to \cite{BDGP96Inv}.
+Our result thus proves the first cases of the Greenberg-Benois trivial zero conjecture where multiple trivial zeros are present and the Galois representation is not of $\GL(2)$-type. {\begin{Remark}In this paper, we focus on the $p$-adic split triple product $L$-functions in the $p$-ordinary setting.
+In a forthcoming work, we manage to remove the assumption \eqref{sf} and further extend our construction to more general $p$-adic triple product $L$-functions, including the twisted triple product of modular forms of finite slopes. \end{Remark}}

-\subsection{The construction of $L_{\bdsF,(a)}^*$}
+\subsection{The construction of $\cL_{\bdsF,(a)}$}